pjpetersik/optimal_velocity_model/README.md

 # Overview
-This code simulates the optimal velocity model (OVM) or a multiple car following model.
+This code simulates the optimal velocity model (OVM) or a multiple car following (MCF) model.

 ## Dependencies
 Matplotlib